BradHutchings/Mmojo-Server-v2/instructions/401-Download-Models.md

 ### About this Step
 In this step, we will download some `gguf` files we will need from Hugging Face and copy them to our Mmojo share for later use.

-If you would like to convert some Hugging Face models, please proceed to [402.
-Prepare to Convert](402-Prepare-to-Convert.md).
+If you would like to convert some Hugging Face models, please proceed to [410.
+Convert Models](410-Convert-Models.md).

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.